Stages

 #Oscillator

-Produces a value that oscillates between min
+Produces a value that oscillates between min and max in time specified by raise and fall.

 All oscillators are synced to the same zero time.

-are in milliseconds.
+raise and fall are in milliseconds.

 #Random

-Produces a random value between min
+Produces a random value between min and max

 #Line output

-amount of vertices by a straight line.
+Connects vertices amount of vertices by a straight line.

-For each frame, it will read values from vertices
+For each frame, it will read values from vertices and sr (sample rate) parameters.
+Then it will read values from

-amount of time, advancing now
+x and y, vertices amount of time, advancing now by sr and i by one.

 #Logic